kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 There’s plenty of room to tinker.
 If you’re planning to put something like this online, rate limiting is a must—LLM calls aren’t free, and a runaway script can burn your quota.
 Also spend some time experimenting with different prompt styles or system messages; small phrasing changes can shift results.
 Want to get fancy?
 Add dietary filters, cuisine types, or user ratings that feed back into selection.

-While this is just demonstrating the tip of the spear of what you can do with RAG, and is about the most simple form of RAG that possible.
+While this is just demonstrating the tip of the spear of what you can do with RAG, and is about the simplest form of RAG possible.
 The real challenge of RAG is the "Retrieval" part, and getting relevant data to augment the prompt with.
-We have done the most simple thing possible here by creating a very simple database of vectors in memory and using Cosine similarity.
-This works for this example, as a recipes have all the ingredients stored in a very accessible fashion, but in the real world you are going to need a vector database and store the data there.
-The challenging part of RAG is the act of getting the data that you want to augment the prompt with, cleaning it, and storing it in a database in a way that it is queryable in a performant way.
-We will be looking into that in the future.
+We’ve done the most basic thing possible here by creating a very simple database of vectors in memory and using cosine similarity.
+This works for this example, as the recipes have all the ingredients stored in a very accessible fashion, but in the real world you’re going to need a vector database and store the data there.
+The challenging part of RAG is the act of getting the data that you want to augment the prompt with, cleaning it, and storing it in a database in a way that it’s queryable in a performant way.
+We’ll explore that in a future post.